-The Old Rhinebeck Aerodrome in Red Hook, NY is a flying aviation museum featuring one of the largest collections of early aeroplanes in the world.
-Note that we are following NYS guidelines and will be open when it is safe.
-Stay safe, see you then.
+The Old Rhinebeck Aerodrome in Red Hook, NY is a flying aviation museum featuring one of the largest collections of early aeroplanes in the world, in addition to air shows and biplane rides.
+It's living history and family fun!

 Discover the Old Rhinebeck Aerodrome